Sranderley/reusableBehaviors/README.md

 * Some directives depend on services, please just go to the [demo page](https://sranderley.github.io) already

 ### <a name="usage"></a>Usage
+These directives are meant for use with the ng-class directive and a strong knowledge of CSS and CSS transitions.
+They can be used to provide behaviors to standalone elements, or they can be wrapped up inside of other directives with styles already applied, providing behavior to the contents of the container directive.

 ####Example

+This is the source code for the rb-toggle directive.
 ````javascript
 angular
 	.module('reusableBehaviors')